 The couple Khama opened the eyes of the world to loving relationships regardless of skin colour.
 The case of the couple Loving became the tipping point that made loving legal in the whole of the US.
 And eventually with an even wider significance: In 2015, in Obergefell vs Hodges, the verdict in Loving vs Virginia was used to criminalize the discrimination of gay marriages in the US.1 Earlier that year, a resolution acknowledging equal marriage rights including same sex couples was adopted by the European Parliament.
 A reform that was instituted in Sweden 2009, and recently in Finland (1st of March).

 Marriage, or not marriage.
 Living together, or not living together.
 Loving relationships, or not loving relationships.
 The choice ought to be voluntary and equal for all.
 Every year, the 12th of June, Loving Day is celebrated in the USA in remembrance of Mildred’s and Richard’s victory in the Supreme Court 1967.
 The celebrators are most often of divergent sex, but an increasing number of freely sexed people have started to party before Pride.

 Since everyone’s right to be who they are, or want to be, and everyone’s right to love whomever they want to love, dissolves many borders.
-Considering the dubious attitude of the new American president towards human rights, awareness of this kind is more urgent than ever.
+Considering the dubious attitude of the American president (D.T.
+2017) towards human rights, awareness of this kind is more urgent than ever.

 Originally published in AAM 4th of March 2017, translated from the Swedish